Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: The influence of black hole spin on quasi-terminal values

 \section{The influence of black hole spin on quasi-terminal values}

 In this work, the numerical value of any accretion variable $V$ evaluated at a very close proximity $r_\delta=r_++\delta$ ($r_+=1+\sqrt{1-a^2}$, and $\delta$ being a small number lying within the open interval $0<\delta<<1$) of the event horizon is dubbed as the corresponding `quasi terminal value' of $V$, and is distinguished by a subscript $\delta$.
 The quasi-terminal value $V_\delta$ is computed by integrating the flow equations (along the stationary transonic branch) from the critical point $r_c$ down to $r_\delta$.
 We take $\delta=0.001 GM_{BH}/c^2$ and perform our calculation for $V_\delta$ for a $3\times10^6{M_{\odot}}$ black hole accreting at a rate of $4.29\times10_{-6}{M_{\odot}}{\rm Yr}^{-1}$.
-Such values of $M_{BH}$ and ${\dot M}$ corresponds to our Galactic centre black hole and its environment where low angular momentum inviscid advective accretion model is considered as an appropriate approximation (see, e.g., \cite{monika} and references therein).
-Also to be noted that $M_{BH}$ and ${\dot M}$ used in this work are two representative values, and any other value for the black hole mass as well as for the accretion rate can be considered for our calculation of $V_\delta$.
+Such values of $M_{BH}$ and ${\dot M}$ corresponds to our Galactic centre black hole and its environment where low angular momentum inviscid advective accretion model is considered as an appropriate approximation \cite[see, e.g.,][and references therein]{monika}. $M_{BH}$ and ${\dot M}$ used in this work are two representative values, and any other value for the black hole mass as well as for the accretion rate can be considered for our calculation of $V_\delta$.

-For any generic flow variable $V$ we calculate the corresponding $V_\delta$ along two branches, either along the solution ABB$_1$CC$_1$IJ for a multi-transonic shocked accretion flow, or for a hypothetical shock free solution ABB$_1$CDE passing through the outer sonic point only.
+For any generic flow variable $V$ we calculate the corresponding $V_\delta$ along two branches, either along the solution ABB$_1$CC$_1$IJ (see figure \ref{fig1} and figure \ref{fig2}) for a multi-transonic shocked accretion flow, or for a hypothetical shock free solution ABB$_1$CDE passing through the outer sonic point only.
 For the same set of initial boundary condition \eker, the dependence $V_\delta^{shock}$ and $V_\delta^{no~shock}$ on the black hole spin angular momentum as well as on $\left[{\cal E},\lambda,\gamma\right]$ can be studied to estimate the impact of the shock formation phenomena in determining the properties of the matter extremely close to the black hole.
-This in turn will allow us to infer the influence of the shock formation on the observable spectra generated by the photon flux emanating out from the region inside the ISCO.
+This in turn helps to infer the influence of the shock formation on the observable spectra generated by the photon flux emanating out from the region inside the ISCO.